 - Clean Plate has delicious tacos!

-- Foothills Butcher Bar has suchhhhh a good BBQ sandwich.
+- The Grange* has suchhhhh a good BBQ sandwich.
 Peter loves their burgers and the poutine is great too!

 - Smoke* serves really great barbecue!
 I highly recommend the poutine!